 The initial startup of my career was very challenging because after graduating from film school, I had to move back home and landed a job working as a cashier at Chick-fil-A. I was so embarrassed because I had this fancy degree, but could not put it to use.
 I kept my spirits up and continued to research anything related to film every day.
 One day the franchise owner of Chick-fil-A found out I graduated from film school and asked, if I had a link to my work.
 Trust and believe I had a business card in my pocket.
 Fast forward, a few months later I was granted the opportunity to Direct a Chick-Fil-A commercial in which I won a Telly Award in Directing, and received an Honorable Mention in the Southeast Emmy Excellence in My Market Awards.
 After being hired to direct the commercial, I made my production company AMB Productions official and transitioned to Atlanta, GA.
 Since arriving in the Hollywood of the South, I have directed numerous films, commercial, and music videos.
 Some of the artist include, JD McCrary (“Lion King,” “Little”), Silento, Tray Chaney, Joshua Rogers (BET “Sunday’s Best”), and Jason Nelson to name a few.
 It wasn’t easy, but I was determined to NEVER GIVE UP!

+What is the most rewarding part for you about what you do?
 The most rewarding part about being a film director is the impact that my work has on audiences.
 Recently, I received a DM on Instagram from someone I didn’t know, and when I opened the message, it was a video attached of a woman full of tears.
 Her giving her testimonial after viewing my new film “Mr. & Mrs. Ellis” really touched my heart.
 This woman was so full and appreciative that I tackled a story that is centered around the dark issues of molestation and the effects of staying silent.
 Seeing and hearing how my film touched her in such an emotional way; really reminded me of how important it is to continue to use my voice and to stay true to the stories I want to tell.
 If my films impact at least one person, then I did my job and that is the greatest reward.

 What has been one of the biggest lessons about overcoming obstacles and failure that you have learned throughout your business journey?